Skip to main content

 First item and Last item

 Some data in Airtable always comes through as a list, even when there's only one thing in it.
 Linked records, lookups, and the output of the "Find records" action all behave this way.
-If you've ever tried to drop one of those into a text field or a condition and hit an error like "Cannot assign list of string to string," this is the fix.
+If you've ever tried to drop one of those into a condition and hit an error like "Cannot assign list of string to string," this is the fix.

 Both features are available now.
 Give them a try, and let us know what you think or if you run into anything.
 We'd love to hear how you're putting them to use!